How Now? from the Cow- Spring 2008 Catalog

 Researchers believe the benefits of colostrum don’t end with infancy.
 If, like my sister, you or your loved ones did not get the benefit of colostrum as a baby, Beeyoutiful gives you a second chance!

 While an organic, natural diet, free from processed foods, is the ideal protection against disease, you’re probably all too aware of the difficulty of achieving exemplary eating patterns.
 I, for instance, know my family’s weakness for cookies (and did I mention coffee?) and how Real Life throws my healthy cooking intentions out the window more than I’d like.
 I’ve worried over how we would fare if an epidemic swept our country like the Ebola outbreak in Uganda a few years ago.
-Fortunately, studies suggest that taking colostrum offers hope for stopping communicable diseases-whether Ebola, bird flu, AIDS, SARS, or the host of new antibiotic resistant illnesses on the rise.
+Fortunately, colostrum is a great help in boosting natural immunity.

-Notice that many conditions in Marion’s list have to do with intestinal function, and bear in mind that colostrum is a form of probiotic, the opposite of an antibiotic.
+In his book The Anti-Aging Manual, Joseph B. Marion describes many conditions that have to do with intestinal function.
+He describes how Colostrum aids in intestinal function.
+Bear in mind that colostrum is a form of probiotic, the opposite of an antibiotic.
 While antibiotics can disrupt digestive functioning because they kill all bacteria-good and bad- probiotics balance the effect.
 So if you have to take an antibiotic, you might want to offset the downside effects with a probiotic.
 In addition, if you are a frequent user of NSAID drugs like ibuprofen, your stomach will appreciate the acid neutralizing powers of colostrum.
 Try alternating Beeyoutiful’s Colostrum Transfer Factor with Tummy Tuneup.

-Rapidly approaching 50 and feeling my metabolism slow down, I’m encouraged by what the book Prescription for Nutritional Healing offers: “colostrum can boost the immune system…It may also accelerate the healing of injuries, increase vitality and stamina, and have an anti-aging effect.”
+Rapidly approaching 50 and feeling my metabolism slow down, I’m encouraged by what the book Prescription for Nutritional Healing offers: “colostrum can boost the immune system…, increase vitality and stamina, and have an anti-aging effect.”

 So whether it’s the offspring from a 4-H heifer or cows in general for providing a proven health helper like colostrum, to our bovine friends I say: We owe you!